NHSDigital/nhs-notify-web-cms/docs/pages/get-started/read-and-understand-our-terms-of-service.md

 title: Read and understand our terms of service
 nav_order: 3
 permalink: /get-started/read-and-understand-our-terms-of-service
-mini_hub_topic: You must read and understand our terms of service before you register
+mini_hub_topic: You must read and understand all of our service terms and get a legal opinion before you continue
 mini_hub_pages:
   - title: Check you can use NHS Notify
     url: /get-started/check-you-can-use-nhs-notify